 We test this metric by measuring top speed, acceleration, and overall power output using the throttle and the pedal assist modes.
 The acceleration test involves using the throttle exclusively and timing of how long it takes to go from a complete stop to the bike's top speed (without utilizing pedal assist) on a flat, open road.
 We repeat this test several times for consistency and give you the average time.
 Our uphill power test involves riding up the same hill near the GearLab headquarters.
 Again, using only the throttle, we observe how well the bike handles the hill and how slow it slows down in the steepest segments.
 This uphill speed test also gives us a good idea of the torque/relative power of each model.
 We have also started to test electric bikes on a dynamometer, which gives us data on how much power and torque are at the wheel.
 This allows us to calculate drivetrain efficiency and validate the accuracy of manufacturers' claimed specs.

-While testing pedal assistance, we note the number of modes and how well they work.
+While testing pedal assistance, we note the number of settings and how well they work.
 We assess the difference between each mode, whether it is gradual or jumpy.
 We also note how much pedaling is required before the power kicks in and how long it continues after we stop pedaling.
-We also measure the top speed while using pedal assistance and how much effort the rider requires to meet the top speed.
+We also measured the top speed while using pedal assistance and how much effort the rider required to meet the top speed.
 These tests are done using a Garmin 805 and power meter pedals.

 Portability